Qminds-io/NASA-Challenge-Embiggen-Viewer/README.md

 -   **NASA Solar System Treks** (Moon, Mars, Ceres): global **WMTS** services, consumed with WMTS grid in **EPSG:4326**. **Tested** and stable endpoints are used to avoid CORS or 404 issues.

-> Visible attribution: “Imagery © NASA EOSDIS GIBS / Worldview - NASA Solar System Treks”.\
+> Visible attribution: "Imagery (c) NASA EOSDIS GIBS / Worldview - NASA Solar System Treks".\
 > Respect the terms of use for each source.

 * * * * *